dantleech/blog/content/posts/2025/02-09-portland-marathon.md

 and seeing another runner taking a much more direct route back to Portland Bill.

-Meeting the Bill for the second time I turned around and the wind hit me, now I was shuffling along what really did not seem to be a gradient and had covered 20 miles.
-It was not getting easier from here on in and a runner overtook me "how you holding up" I asked, "not to bad" he replied.
+Meeting the Lighthouse for the second time I turned around and the wind hit me, now I was shuffling along what really did not seem to be a gradient and had covered 20 miles.
+It was not getting easier from here on in and a runner overtook me "how you holding up?"
+I asked, "not to bad" he replied.
 I wasn't feeling the same, alarm bells were ringing in my legs and I continued to slow down.